frozzare/alfred/readme.md

 When you ready with your configuration you just run `alfred start` in the same directory as the `alfred.json` exists in, if no config file exists in will use the default configuration which are configured for a HTML site.

 ## Configuration

+The real configuration used for starting a application container can be view running `alfred config`.
+This shows the HTML example](https://github.com/frozzare/alfred/tree/master/examples/html) configuration.

 ```json
 {